 - Always get a referral when you are working with issues that involve pain.

-- It is best to think of hypnosis and hypnotherapy as being in addition or complementary to medical work, rather than an alternative to it.
+- It is best to think of hypnosis as being in addition or complementary to medical work, rather than an alternative to it.

 - When in doubt, get a referral or at least notify your client's physician that you are working with his or her patient using hypnosis.